jennego/greet-machine/README.md

 - Buttons to generate type of message?
 Drop down Menu.

 To do
-- Get generated messages to work on select
+- Get generated messages to work on select // complete
 - Text to speech (responsivevoicejs?)
 - Easy copy-paste
-- Thesaurus for mad-lib type things (click highliight and select from drop down)
+- Thesaurus for mad-lib type things (click highlight and select from drop down) // working on
 - Nice or less nice toggle
 - Random quote feature with name

 ***************
+Replacing a word
+change findword state
+search replace phrase state (may need to convert to array or obj) with findword state if not exist display error

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).